Delsiwels/delsi.github.io/README.md

 **Xero Certified Advisor | Quickbooks ProAdvisor** <br />

-6+ years of experience in the following using Xero and Quickbooks across a wide range of industries and clients
+6+ years of experience in the following using Xero and Quickbooks across a wide range of industries and clients:
 - [ ]  Bookkeeping
 - [ ]  BAS and IAS preparation & lodgement
 - [ ]  AU Payroll